 - Whether they can have enteral feeding or not (i.e. are they nil by mouth)

-- The table below provides a brief overview of some of the common treatment options available, but these do vary, so check local teaching guidance.
+- Below is a brief overview of some of the common treatment options available, but these do vary, so check local teaching guidance.

 - Re-test blood glucose 10 minutes after administering treatment